Lev Parnas Has Texts Showing Devin Nunes Met Ousted Ukraine Prosecutor To Get Dirt On Joe Biden, Lawyer Says

 Bondy claims that Shokin himself told Parnas of the meeting with Nunes.
 Shokin, however, has since denied that the meeting took place.
 Shokin was fired as Ukraine’s top prosecutor under a cloud of widespread allegations of corruption.

 The location of the meeting Parnas alleges took place between Nunes and Shokin is also significant.
-Vienna, Austria, is the home base of fugitive Ukrainian oligarch Dmytro Firtash — who was installed by Russian President Vladimir Putin as a broker in sales of natural gas from Russian to Ukraine.
-Firtash became a billionaire as a result of the position in which Putin installed him.
+Vienna, Austria, is the home base of fugitive Ukrainian oligarch Dmytro Firtash, who was installed by Russian President Vladimir Putin as a broker in sales of natural gas from Russian to Ukraine.
+Firtash became a billionaire as a result of the position.

-Firtash, who is fighting extradition to the United States on bribery charges, provided the funding for Parnas and Fruman’s activities on behalf of Giuliani, according to published reports.
+Firtash, who is fighting extradition to the U.S. on bribery charges, provided the funding for Parnas and Fruman’s activities on behalf of Giuliani, according to published reports.